Yash1753/LiveDocs/README.md

 4. Push to the branch (git push origin feature/YourFeature).
 5. Create a new Pull Request.

-# License
-This project, [LiveDocs](https://github.com/ayushbansal111/LiveDocs), is licensed under the MIT License.

-A short and simple permissive license with conditions only requiring preservation of copyright and license notices.
-Licensed works, modifications, and larger works may be distributed under different terms and without source code.

 ### Permissions
 - Commercial use